IU14/frameworks_and_languages_module/client/README.md

 ### To Run

-After running the server, in a new terminal open the client directory "cd client", using the command "python3 -m http.server 8001" or just enter "run" to run the client and then make sure the visibility is public.
+After running the server, in a new terminal open the client directory "cd client", using the command "python3 -m http.server 8001" or just enter "run" in the terminal to run the client and then make sure the visibility is public.
-Open up the webpage, and at the end of the url remove the / replace it with ?api= and paste the server url, hit enter.
+Open up the webpage, and at the end of the url remove the / ,.replace it with ?api= and paste the server url, hit enter.
 This will refresh the page joining it to the server.

 ### To Use